 We’ve gone through some of the finer, technical points points of life insurance, but here’s how life insurance can work in practice:

 Meet Max, a 45-year old social worker.
 Since he has eight years left on his mortgage payment and hefty college tuition payments for his daughter just five years on the horizon, Max wants to help make sure his family has a solid financial future and peace of mind, no matter what.
-He wisely purchases a 15-year term life insurance policy offered by Lemonade with $1,000,000 in coverage.
+He wisely purchases Lemonade’s life insurance offering, with one million dollars of coverage and a 15-year term.
 Max always makes his premium payments.

 Tragically, Max dies in a sudden accident just six years later.
 His husband and daughter file a claim as beneficiaries, and receive $1,000,000 from Max’s insurance company.
 Max gets to leave his family with one last gift: the comfort of financial protection.